Oke Ero: Idofin District

-This district comprises the Idofin Igbana and Idofin Odo Ashe Peoples.
+This district comprises the Idofin Igbana and Idofin Odo Ashe peoples.
 The latter further comprises Idofin Odo Aga, Idofin Ayekale and the Idofin Ehin Afo Peoples; these three form what is presently known as the Idofin Odo Ashe.
-Tourist sites in the district include the Eromola Waterfall; Relics of the Eleegbo Ogbonko; Two giant mounts: the Ore Mount and the Ojokolo Mount, among others.
+Tourist sites in the district include the Eromola Waterfall, relics of the Eleegbo Ogbonko, and two giant mounts: the Ore Mount and the Ojokolo Mount, among others.

 Common festivals here include the New Yam Festivals and the Egungun Festivals.

 Ekan Meje District

-This district comprises the Ekan Nla, Ayedun, Erinmope, Ilale, Omoji and the Ajure Peoples.
-They occupy the southern part of Oke-Ero and are bounded by the Otun Ekiti in Moba Local Government area of Ekiti State and Ila in Osun State.
-The communities are closely knitted and are rich in cultural Heritage.
-The name Ekan Meje can literally be translated Seven Knots, formerly made up of seven communities, six mentioned already; the last of which are the Ipetu-Igbomina People who now prefer to be grouped with Ora People.
-Tourist sites in the district include the Palace of the Elekan of Ekan Nla, the Imoji Damp, the Bead Making Industry at Ayedun, amongst others.
-There are a huge number of festivals in this district such as the New Yam Festivals, the Egungun Festivals, the Oloku Festival, and the Ogun Festival, amongst others.
-The imperial ruler of these communities, being the Elekan of Ekan, Obajisun of Ayedun Kingdom.
+This district comprises Ekan, Ayedun (formerly Aye-Ekan), Erinmope, Ilale, Omoji and the Ajure; they are all indigenous Ekiti natives who speak the Ekiti dialect with their kins in the Moba Local Government Area of Ekiti State.
+They occupy the southern part of Oke-Ero and are bounded by Otun Ekiti in the Moba local government area of Ekiti State and Ila-Orangun / Ora in Osun State.
+They are closely knitted with a homogenous history and are rich in cultural heritage.
+The name Ekan Meje can literally be translated as 'Seven Knots of Settlements', formerly made up of seven communities.
+Here are the six communities: Ekan, Ayedun (formerly known as Aye-Ekan), Erin-Mope, Ilale, Imoji and Ajure, the last of which is the Ipetu people, who now prefer to be grouped with Igbomina natives in the Irepodun Local Government Area.
+Tourist sites in the district include the Palace of the Elekan of Ekan (a palace with over 600 years of continual existence), the Imoji Dump, the bead-making industry at Ayedun, the Esu Ogogo shrine and bustling natives' engagements in Ayedun Town, amongst others.
+There are a huge number of festivals in this district, such as the New Yam Festivals, the Egungun Festivals, the Olokun Festival, and the Ogun Festival, amongst others.
+The imperial ruler of these communities is the Elekan of Ekan and others.

 Geography and Climate

-Oke Ero is located in a region with a total area of 438 square kilometers and an average temperature of 29 degrees Celsius.
+Oke Ero is located in a region with a total area of 438 square kilometers or 163 square miles and an average temperature of 29 degrees Celsius or 84 degrees Fahrenheit.
 The Ore and Ojokolo mountains, as well as the Are hills, are among the area's many elevations.
-The average wind speed in Oke Aro Local Government Area is 10 km/h, and it is located in the Tropical Savannah flora.
+The average wind speed in Oke Aro Local Government Area is 10 km/h or 6 mph, and it is located in the Tropical Savannah flora.